Jump to Section

 Individuals in a medication-assisted treatment program are covered by the Americans with Disabilities Act.
 It cannot be denied employment based on participation in such a treatment program.

-They do usually detect opiate drug use, such as codeine, heroin, or morphine but they don’t normally detect methadone.
+Drug tests usually detect opiate drug use, such as codeine, heroin, or morphine but they don’t normally detect methadone.
 This would require a more specialized drug test that searches for the particular chemical makeup.

 Some fairly basic over-the-counter drugs sometimes show a false positive for methadone.
 For example, Diphenhydramine, which is commonly found in OTC antihistamines such as Benadryl, occasionally displays like methadone on a drug test.